Canon 750D vs Leica M Typ 262

 Review summary: Canon 750D vs Leica M Typ 262

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Leica M Typ 262?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 750D: